syedfahadwasim/mycode/README.md

 The regression function uses Plotly Express to create a scatter plot with a trend line (aka the best-fit line), outputting the regression plot, which visually depicts the relationship between the independent and dependent variables.
 The output plot is saved as a png file titled 'regression_plot.png'.

-Initially, my program showed figures (both regression and correlation plots) in new tabs using this syntax: return fig.show().
-However, when I wanted to run unit tests on my regression (and correlation) functions, Pytest would neither show any figures nor run the tests successfully.
+Initially, the program generated figures (both regression and correlation plots) in new tabs using this syntax: return fig.show().
+However, when I wanted to run unit tests for the regression (and correlation) functions, Pytest would neither show any figures nor run the tests successfully.
 To fix this issue, I imported the Kaleido library, which allowed me to save the output as a png file.

 ### The Correlation() Function: